Top 45+ AWS Glue Interview Questions And Answers

 • The Data Catalog also supports versioning, allowing for tracking schema changes over time.

-30. How do you secure data processed by AWS Glue?
+30. How to secure data processed by AWS Glue?

 Ans: